 Bridget was elected to the Suffolk County Legislature for the Second Legislative District in 2015.
 She serves as Chair of the Ways and Means Committee, co-Chair of the Health Committee, and as a member of the Public Works, EPA and Public Safety Committees.
-Her primary policy initiatives focus on protecting and preserving our natural environment, and particularly water quality, public health, and responsible economic development.
+Her primary policy focuses are on protecting and preserving our natural environment (particularly water quality), public health, and responsible economic development.

-Bridget was a leader in the working group that drafted the first Sanitary Code Revisions in 30 years to allow nitrogen removing systems to replace outdated on-site septic systems that leach nitrogen to groundwater and surface water, leading to brown tides, fish kills and diminishing shell fish and fin fish harvests.
-During her first term in office, Bridget has secured more than $2.5 million in clean water and infrastructure funding for her district.
-She has been a leading voice against cuts to public bus service, and established the Public Transportation Working Group in response to the elimination of 8 bus routes in October 2016.
+Bridget was a leader in the working group that drafted the first Sanitary Code Revisions in 30 years that allowed nitrogen removing systems to replace outdated on-site septic systems that leach nitrogen to groundwater and surface water, leading to brown tides, fish kills and diminished shellfish and fin fish harvests.
+In the County Legislature, Bridget has secured more than $10 million in clean water and infrastructure funding for her district.
+A leading voice against cuts to public bus service, she successfully advocated for an additional $2 in state transportation support and established the Public Transportation Working Group in response to the elimination of 8 bus routes in October 2016.
 The broad-based group meets bimonthly to make recommendations for an adequate bus service plan.

-Bridget has also focused on securing funding to execute the planned Tick Surveillance and Management Program, a joint effort by the Departments of Health and Public Works, to manage the tick population and reduce the devastating public health threat of tick borne illness, and secured $100,000 for equipment for the Health Department lab.
+Bridget has also focused on securing funding for the planned Tick Surveillance and Management Program, a joint effort by the Departments of Health and Public Works to manage the tick population and reduce the devastating public health threat of tick borne illness, and she secured $100,000 for equipment in the Health Department lab and an additional scientist position.
 She spearheaded a program for data collection and wetlands management to reduce chemical spraying to control mosquitoes at Accabonac Harbor.
 She has conducted Narcan trainings to prevent opiate overdose, as well as fraud prevention programs for seniors throughout the district.

-A resident of Noyac in Southampton since 2001, Bridget lives with her husband Bob, a general contractor, their fourteen-year old son Jai who attends public school in Sag Harbor, and Dune, the family dog.
+A resident of Noyac in Southampton since 2001, Bridget lives with her husband Bob, a general contractor, their seventeen-year old son Jai, who attends public school on the East End, and Dune, the family dog.